SPUR-TECH/Life-Hackers-/README.md

 ![](assets/images/screenshot-footer.png)

-The footer consist of a black background to allow the white to really pop and links to follow on social media sites like Facebook, Twitter, Instagram and Youtube. for added easiness I've added the links to the other pages so you dont have to scroll back up.
+The footer consist of a black background to allow the white to really pop and links to follow on social media sites like Facebook, Twitter, Instagram and Youtube. for added easiness I've added the links to the other pages so you don't have to scroll back up.
 I've faded out the links a little so when you hover over they light up in the beautiful green background colour.
-I've tinted the background of the copywright logo in a grey colour as to not have any problems with seeing the red part and also looks a little more designer.
+I've tinted the background of the copyright logo in a grey colour as to not have any problems with seeing the red part and also looks a little more designer.

 ## About Page: